Towards Understanding the Shape of Representations in Protein Language Models: Discussion

 \subsection{Expansion and contraction in PLM representation shape spaces}

-As shown in Figure \ref{fig:protein shape space metrics}, the initial layers in PLMs exhibit an expansion in effective dimensionality, whereas later layers contract the shape space to a very low dimensional subspace.
+As shown in Figure \ref{fig:protein shape space metrics}, the initial layers in PLMs exhibit an expansion in effective dimensionality, whereas later layers contract the shape space to a low-dimensional subspace.
 Previous work on traditional language models has used the notion of intrinsic dimensionality \citep{li_2018_measuring} and has shown that language models have a remarkably low intrinsic dimensionality relative to model size \citep{aghajanyan_2020_intrinsic}.
+Additionally, while our results concern collections of many proteins, they complement the analysis of \citet{hakim2025isotropy}, which uses IsoScore \citep{rudman2022isoscore} to conclude that PLM representations of individual proteins span 2-14 dimensions.
 Similar measures of dimensionality are also thought to relate to task performance \citep{marbut2024exploring}, training convergence and generalization \citep{ruppik2025less}.

 The specific expansion-contraction pattern observed in our estimate of dimensionality is very similar to the behavior seen in \citet{cheng2024emergence} and \citet{valeriani2023geometry}.
 The universal appearance of this pattern is thought to correspond to a general high-abstraction regime in the dimension-expansion phase and a specific semantically rich regime in the contraction phase.
 These properties of language model layers can be effectively used to solve any task.